-Apply a thin coat of gun grease to the outside of the choke tube and its threads.
-NOTE: using gun grease rather than oil will provide a better seal between the tube and the choke tube recess, minimizing carbon buildup and reducing the chance of a seized choke tube.
+• Apply a thin coat of gun grease to the barrel-end threads.
+NOTE: using gun grease rather than oil will provide a better seal, minimizing carbon buildup and reducing the chance of a seized attachment.

-• Insert the desired choke tube into the muzzle.
-Using the choke tube wrench provided, turn it clockwise until it has fully bottomed into the recess.
+• Insert the desired attachment onto the muzzle.
+Turn it clockwise until it has fully seated.
+Tighten only by hand.

-WARNING: Periodically check that the choke tube is tightened correctly, ensuring that the shotgun is unloaded (empty cartridge chamber, empty receiver and empty magazine) and breech bolt in the open position.
-If necessary, firmly tighten the choke tube with the supplied choke tube wrench.
-Correct tightening of the choke tube will avoid the occurrence of shotgun damage or injury.
+WARNING: Periodically check that the barrel attachment is tightened correctly, ensuring that the shotgun is unloaded (empty cartridge chamber, empty receiver and empty magazine) and breech bolt in the open position.
+If necessary, firmly tighten the attachment.
+Correct tightening will avoid the occurrence of shotgun damage or injury.

-WARNING: The choke must be kept correctly tightened in the barrel at all times, even during storage and cleaning.
-Cleaning the barrel without the choke tube installed may lead to dirt becoming lodged in the barrel thread and preventing the choke tube from screwing in properly, or to the formation of rust or obstructions.
-Keeping a choke tube installed at all times also improves the impact resistance of the muzzle end.
+WARNING: The barrel attachment must be kept correctly tightened on the barrel at all times, even during storage and cleaning.
+Keeping a barrel attachment installed at all times also improves the impact resistance of the muzzle end.